sendgrid/docs/source/API_Reference/Event_Webhook/troubleshooting.md

 - Start by making sure your web server is returning a 2xx response to our servers.
 Any other response type will result in our server retrying a POST until we receive a 2xx response or the maximum time has expired.
 All events are retried at increasing intervals for up to 24 hours after the event occurs.
 - Next, make sure you are not blocking our IPs that are trying to POST to your server.
 Our IPs change often since we constantly add more machines.
+- http://httpresponder.com/ Is a helpful tool for debugging webhooks.
 - You can use the **Test Your Integration** button on the [Settings > Mail Settings](https://app.sendgrid.com/settings/mail_settings) page in the [SendGrid UI](https://app.sendgrid.com) to send simulated events to your callback URL.
 You can also send a POST from a shell using cURL - this will give you the full response your server is returning including the HTTP headers:

 {% codeblock lang:bash %}